About the Department

 The department expanded in the 1960s and 1970s, bringing on new faculty who represented a growing array of interests within religious studies.
 These included the ancient Near East, medieval studies, religion and literature, philosophy of religion, psychology of religion, Buddhism, Hinduism, and African religions.
 At this stage, the department was devoted primarily to undergraduate instruction, an area in which the department has continued to excel.
 An M.A. program was created in 1978 and a Ph.D. program in 1985.

 At present, the faculty conduct research and teach courses in a number of religious traditions, including Christianity, Judaism, Islam, and Buddhism.
-They analyze religious life from the ancient and modern world, from ancient Sumer to present-day Iran, from early modern Europe to 21st-century India, from medieval Japan to contemporary America.
+They analyze religious life from the ancient and modern world, from ancient Sumer to present-day Senegal, from early modern Europe to 21st-century Nepal, from medieval Japan to contemporary America.